How to Keep Your Website Updated

 - User experience

 There are free tools on the internet that offer audits and suggest measures to make changes where needed.
 Your SEO consultant can better guide you in the process.

 No one has time to wait longer in the fast-moving world.
-A visitor of your web site needs smooth and fast navigation and easy access to information he is searching.
+A visitor to your website needs smooth and fast navigation and easy access to the information he is searching for.
 The goal of a performing website is to catch the customer.
 Every visitor is a potential customer.
 The question is if the website is converting one or not.
 A visitor coming to the site and leaving without exploring other pages is called a bounce rate.
 A higher bounce rate is an adverse user experience affecting the SEO of your website.
 Make sure that buttons and forms are working rightly to keep the visitor engaged.

 There is a way out.
 Image optimization is the solution.
 A large number of optimization tools are available on the net.
 The CMS platforms offer built-in image optimization and plugins that keep your site light and fast.
 Keep on optimizing the images before loading them on web site.
 Some CDN services also offer image optimization features.